jaredhendrickson13/pfsense-api/CONTRIBUTING.md

 - `$this->privileges` : Allows you to set what pfSense permissions are required for clients to access this model.
 This utilizes the same permissions as the pfSense webConfigurator.
 Specify the privileges internal config value in array format.
 Defaults to `["page-all"]` which requires client to have the 'WebCfg - All Pages' permission.
+A list of pfSense privileges can be found here: https://github.com/pfsense/pfsense/blob/master/src/etc/inc/priv.defs.inc

 - `$this->requires_auth` : Specify whether authentication and authorization is required for the API model.
 If set to `false` clients will not have to authenticate or have privilege to access.
 Defaults to `true`.